 - A change in roles between partners

 - Different post-injury sexual interests

 - A change in physical function caused by the brain injury

 While a couple’s intimacy might be one of the most challenging things for them to talk about, discussing it can save the relationship.
 Reaching out to a therapist or finding a support group of couples going through the same thing can be a great way of working through sexual problems after a brain injury.
 Additionally, couples might try scheduling date nights to make sure they’re continuing to strengthen their bond as a couple; it can be useful for couples to use date nights as a way of getting to know each other all over again.

-If you or your spouse are suffering after a traumatic brain injury, call HHR today at (888) 498-3023.
+If you or your spouse are suffering after a traumatic brain injury, contact HHR today at (888) 498-3023.
 Our attorneys help people find answers and the care they need after brain injuries change their lives.